Banner

 Professor James D. Cox

-Students will learn the basic skills involved in commercial accounting: how to read a balance sheet, how to classify debts and assets, etc. The course will include budgeting and accounting exercises designed to simulate real business scenarios.
+Students will learn the basic skills involved in commercial accounting: how to read a balance sheet, how to classify debts and assets, etc. The course will include two accounting exercises designed to simulate real business scenarios ranging from translating business transactions into accounting information and preparing financial statements from such information.
+The course also introduces the concept of present value, the foundation of finance and business decision making.
 Open to 1Ls.

 Law 809: Litigation Strategy in the Corporate Context